8Opt/ReWOO-with-Graph/README.md

 Why's ReWOO, you might ask?
 There are several factors that make ReWOO stands out:

-1. Reduce token consumption: ReWOO claims that based on well-planned script of the Planner, the Worker will only capture vital and relevant information that feed the Solver later.
+1. Reduce token consumption.
-2. Reduce execution time: By well
+2. Reduce execution time.
-3. Fine-tuning does not affect the whole system:
+3. Fine-tuning does not affect the whole system

 ## Features